S3-working-group/s3-practical-guide-french/content/src/making-sense-of-organizations/drivers-and-requirements.md

 Making sense of situations that arise in the course of daily work and establishing if those situations are relevant to deal with, before deciding how to respond to them, has evident **benefits**:

 - A clear and accurate understanding of a situation that requires an intervention, **supports people to develop a better idea of what's required to deal with it**.
-A problem well-defined is a problem half-solved (see [Respond to Organizational Drivers](section:respond-to-organizational-drivers))
+Un problème bien défini est un problème à moitié résolu (voir [Répondre aux Drivers Organisationnels](section:respond-to-organizational-drivers))
 - Explicitly describing a driver helps to **communicate about it effectively** with others and **develop a shared understanding** of the situation and its relevance for the organization (see [Describe Organizational Drivers](section:describe-organizational-drivers))
 - Thinking about organizational drivers supports people to reflect on, **understand and communicate about why they do the things they do**.
 It provides a way to investigate and make explicit the reasons behind actions and decisions and it helps to understand **why we are motivated to pursue particular objectives and goals**.
 - Taking time to investigate situations and their potential relevance, before acting, helps to **determine if and when intervening is worthwhile**, because people can be mistaken, both regarding their conclusions about what they are perceiving, and in terms of the relevance they ascribe to the situations they perceive (see [Navigate via Tension](section:navigate-via-tension)).